-On August 28, 2019, the IAA replaced the Canadian Environmental Assessment Act, 2012 ("CEAA 2012") at the same time that the CERA replaced the NEB Act and the CER replaced the NEB.
-As part of the regulatory transition, the IA Agency replaced the Canadian Environmental Assessment Agency ("CEA Agency").
+On August 28, 2019, the IAA at the same time that the CERA replaced the National Energy Board Act ("NEB") Act and the CER replaced the NEB.
+As part of the regulatory transition, the IA Agency replaced the Canadian Environmental Assessment Agency.

 The enactment of the CERA and the IAA introduced a number of important changes to the regulation of federally regulated major projects and their associated environmental assessments.
-Previously, the NEB administered its statutory jurisdiction as an integrated regulatory body.
-However, the CERA separates the CER's administrative and adjudicative functions.
+The CERA separates the CER's administrative and adjudicative functions.
 A board of directors and a chief executive officer manage strategic, administrative and policy considerations while adjudicative functions fall to independent commissioners.
 Despite this structural change, the CER has assumed the jurisdiction previously held by the NEB over matters such as the environmental and economic regulation of pipelines, transmission infrastructure and offshore renewable energy projects, including offshore wind and tidal facilities.
 In its adjudicative role, the CERA tasks the CER with reviewing applications for the development, construction and operation of many of these projects, culminating in their eventual abandonment.

-The IAA is similar to the repealed CEAA 2012 in that it relies on a designated project list as a trigger for a federal assessment.
+The IAA relies on a designated project list as a trigger for a federal assessment.
 Designated projects that may have effects on matters within federal jurisdiction will generally require an impact assessment administered by the IA Agency or, in the case of certain pipelines, a joint review panel comprised of members from the CER and the IA Agency.
 The impact assessment requires consideration of the project's potential adverse effects and the overall societal impact that a project may have, both of which may include a consideration of, among other items, environmental, biophysical and socio-economic factors, climate change, and impacts to Indigenous rights and peoples.
 It also requires an expanded public interest assessment, including Indigenous consultation, as applicable.
 The impact assessment must look at the direct result of the project's construction and operation.
 Designated projects specific to the petroleum and natural gas industry include pipelines that require more than 75 km of new right of way and pipelines located in national parks, large scale in situ oil sands projects not regulated by provincial GHG emissions caps and certain refining, processing and storage facilities.

 The federal government has stated that an objective of the legislative changes was to improve decision certainty and turnaround times.
 Once a review or assessment is commenced under either the CERA or IAA, there are limits on the amount of time the relevant regulatory authority will have to issue its report and recommendation.
 Designated projects will go through a planning phase to determine the scope of the impact assessment, which the federal government has stated should provide more certainty as to the length of the full review process.

-The Government of Alberta submitted a reference question to the Alberta Court of Appeal regarding the constitutionality of the IAA.
+In response to the publication of the IAA, the Government of Alberta submitted a reference question to the Alberta Court of Appeal regarding its constitutionality.
 On May 10, 2022, the Alberta Court of Appeal released its opinion stating that the IAA went beyond the federal Parliament's constitutional authority and reached into areas of exclusive provincial authority.
-The federal Government has appealed the Alberta Court of Appeal's opinion to the SCC.
-The SCC will hear the matter on March 21, 2023 to March 22, 2023.
+The federal government appealed the Alberta Court of Appeal's opinion to the Supreme Court of Canada ("SCC").
+The SCC held the hearing in March 2023.